Shivkumarumar519/SCM/README.md

 ✅ Excel Export for Contacts<br>
 ✅ Profile Image Upload Support<br>

-✨ What's New?
+✨ What's New?<br>
-🔒 Email Verification & Account Activation
+🔒 Email Verification & Account Activation<br>
-On signup, an email with a verification link is sent.
+On signup, an email with a verification link is sent.<br>

-Account becomes active only after verifying the email.
+Account becomes active only after verifying the email.<br>

-🔐 Google & GitHub Login (OAuth2)
+🔐 Google & GitHub Login (OAuth2)<br>
 Users can log in securely via:

 Google Account (OAuth2)